-1 ((99) Multi-Family Dwelling - A dwelling on one (1) lot containing 2 separate living units for three (3) or more families, usually 3 provided with common access, services and use of land.
-4 5 ((100) Near-City Resettlement - A relocation site within the 6 jurisdiction of a local government unit adjacent to the local 7 government unit having jurisdiction over the present settlements 8 of the informal settler families.
-9 10 ((101) Off-City Resettlement - A relocation site developed outside 11 and not adjacent to the local government unit where the affected 12 informal settler families have their settlements.
-13 14 ((102) Off-Site Development - The development of a housing site in 15 an area outside the present settlement of the affected informal 16 settler families.
-17 : : 18 ((103) On-Site Development - The process of upgrading and 19 rehabilitation of blighted slum urban areas with a view of 20 minimizing displacement of dwellers in said areas, and with 21 provisions for basic services, as provided for in Section 21 of 22 the Urban Development and Housing Act.
+1 (99) Multi-Family Dwelling - A dwelling on one (1) lot containing 2 separate living units for three (3) or more families, usually 3 provided with common access, services and use of land.
+4 5 (100) Near-City Resettlement - A relocation site within the 6 jurisdiction of a local government unit adjacent to the local 7 government unit having jurisdiction over the present settlements 8 of the informal settler families.
+9 10 (101) Off-City Resettlement - A relocation site developed outside 11 and not adjacent to the local government unit where the affected 12 informal settler families have their settlements.
+13 • 14 (102) Off-Site Development - The development of a housing site in 15 an area outside the present settlement of the affected informal 16 settler families.
+17 • 18 (103) On-Site Development - The process of upgrading and rehabilitation of blighted slum urban areas with a view of 20 minimizing displacement of dwellers in said areas, and with 21 provisions for basic services, as provided for in Section 21 of 22 the Urban Development and Housing Act.

-1 (104) Originator - The person or entity which was the original obligee 2 of the Assets such as financial institution that grants loan or 3 corporation in the books of which the Assets were created, in 4 accordance with the Securitization Plan as defined in the 5 Securitization Act.
-6 7 (105) Presidential Proclamation (Land) - A statement issued by the 8 President on a matter of public policy.
-It has been used in
+(104) Originator - The person or entity which was the original oblique 1 of the Assets such as financial institution that grants loan or 2 corporation in the books of which the Assets were created, in 3 accordance with the Securitization Plan as defined in the 4 Securitization Act.
+5

-- (105) Presidential Proclamation (Land) A statement issued by the President on a matter of public policy.
-It has been used in reserving any tract/s of land of the public domain for the use of government or of any of its branches or instrumentalities or of the inhabitants thereof, for public or quasi-public uses or purposes. - (106) Production Land Use The direct and Indirect utilization of land resources for crop production, fishery, livestock and poultry production, timber production, agro-forestry, grazing and pasture, mining, indigenous energy resource development, industry, and tourism.
+(105) Presidential Proclamation (Land) - A statement issued by the President on a matter of public policy.
+It has been used in reserving any tract/s of land of the public domain for the use of government or of any of its branches or instrumentalities or of the inhabitants thereof, for public or quasi-public uses or purposes.

+(106) Production Land Use - The direct and indirect utilization of land resources for crop production, fishery, livestock and poultry production, timber production, agro-forestry, grazing and pasture, mining, indigenous energy resource development, industry, and tourism.